Do you ever want to give up on writing? Read on to overcome doubt and find your calling as a writer.

 Doubt lurks along every step of the writing process.

 Are you in the middle of a story?
-Prepare for Doubt to criticize every choice you’re making and tempt you to quit early, or not even keep writing at all.
+Prepare for Doubt to criticize every choice you’re making and tempt you to quit early.

 This is the voice of Doubt.